Hannah Ann Sluss Wows In Stunning New Beach Photo

 “Are u eating that with Mike?” asked one person.

-As The Inquisitr previously reported, Sluss was Peter Weber’s final pick at the end of his season of the reality television dating series.
+As The Inquisitr previously reported, Sluss was Peter Weber’s final pick at the end of his season of the reality dating series.
 However, he ultimately called off the engagement due to lingering feelings for a different contestant.
-He is currently in a relationship with Kelley Flanagan, another woman from his season.
-Meanwhile, Sluss has been seen out and about with several different men since the show.
+He is currently in a relationship with Kelley Flanagan — another woman from his season.
+Meanwhile, Sluss has been seen out and about with several different men since her time on the show ended.